About Steel City Choristers

 We recruit singers because:

-We have people to sing for because:
+We have plenty of people to sing for because:

-• Churches and other communities invite us to sing for them, which means that we are not responsible for attracting a congregation or raising an audience; and
+• churches and other communities invite us to sing for them, which means that we are not responsible for attracting a congregation or raising an audience; and

-• We always tailor our offer to meet the needs of the churches and communities we sing for, so they feel grateful and well served.
+• we always tailor our offer to meet the needs of the churches and communities we sing for, so they feel grateful and well served.

 We charge no fees, but raise money because:

-• Choristers’ parents value our free musical education, and although under no obligation to give to the charity, many do
+• Choristers’ parents value our free musical education, and although under no obligation to give to the charity, many do give generously;

 Our origin